 Divorce is often associated with high costs, but the truth is that the price of a divorce can vary greatly depending on the circumstances.
 While some divorces can be resolved quickly and without the need for a lawyer, others may require legal assistance and can be more expensive.
 In addition to financial costs, divorcing couples should also consider the emotional toll that parenting conflict can have on the whole family, especially children.
 When it comes to the financial cost of divorce, it is important to remember that you don't always need a lawyer.

 Divorce mediation can help reduce costs if there are contested issues that need to be resolved.
-However, the level of cooperation or conflict that exists between the two people who are divorcing will significantly affect how to handle a divorce.
-With a lawyer, your divorce could cost you anywhere from a few thousand dollars to tens of thousands of dollars, depending on how much of the lawyer's time you are billed.
+However, the level of cooperation or conflict between the two people who are divorcing will significantly affect how to handle a divorce.
+With a lawyer, your divorce could cost anywhere from a few thousand dollars to tens of thousands of dollars, depending on how much of the lawyer's time you are billed.
 The cost of divorce mediation can also vary widely depending on the circumstances of your case and whether you use private mediation or court-sponsored mediation.

 Online companies will charge to prepare divorce documents, but they can also have lawyers review them for you.
-The supreme court has ruled that the Constitution guarantees Americans the right to a lawyer in criminal cases, but there is no such right for civil cases, in which matters such as eviction, child custody disputes, and divorce are litigated.
+The Supreme Court has ruled that the Constitution guarantees Americans the right to a lawyer in criminal cases, but there is no such right for civil cases, in which matters such as eviction, child custody disputes, and divorce are litigated.